Profile: Banking and Financial Services

 - Advising in relation to litigation in the High Court of Singapore concerning the operation of dual currency swaps entered into by two high net worth individuals.

-- Advising a clearing bank and a top five building society in relation to compliance with the Payment Services Regulations 2009.
+- Advising a a top five building society in relation to compliance with the Payment Services Regulations 2009.

 - Advising a clearing bank in relation to a challenge by the OFT to the fairness of terms in its standard account terms and conditions.